 As a result, Ananda was able to utilize her expertise to launch and manage two tech inclusion initiatives: Digital Sisterhood Network (DSN), a women’s media channel and online community, and Digital Citizenship Project (DCP).
 Her mindful technology memoir, Digital Sisterhood (available on Amazon) celebrates her digital life and work with the DSN and DCP.
 Also, she designed and managed the first-ever social media technical assistance and training program for over 25 affiliate agencies at the U.S. Committee for Refugees and Immigrants (USCRI).

 After leaving USCRI, she worked as a digital communications consultant, volunteered with the Obama White House and was recognized as a social media thought leader, and launched the first-ever social media and workplace mindfulness programs as the Digital Communications Director of Law Students in Court (now Rising for Justice).
-Currently, she serves as the Chief Social Media Officer at the Multicultural Media, Telecom and Internet Council and on the Nonprofit Technology Network’s Board of Directors.
+From 2019 to 2022, she served on the Nonprofit Technology Network’s Board of Directors.

 During the COVID-19 pandemic in 2020, Ananda’s relationship with social media and technology intensified.
 Her screen time increased dramatically which caused digital distraction, information overload, and eye strain.
 Her sleep routine was also impacted.
 In an effort to achieve tech-life balance and to strengthen her mindful technology skills, she completed the Digital Wellness Institute’s 10-week certification course.